Removing the four knobs

 stainless mounting stud in the 3" x 3" x 1/4" aluminum corner angle.

-view of the top showing how the knob draws all the parts tightly
+Side view of the top showing how the knob draws all the parts tightly together.
+The top ears on the poles are 3/8"-thick aluminum bar.

-A massive 4 vane spider
+A massive 4-vane

 featuring a center hub milled from a 2" solid bar.
 Note how